Namespaces

 else

-return sum(i - 1) + i; // okay: sum’s return type is already known
+return sum(i - 1) + i; // OK: sum’s return type is already known

 }

-auto func() { return {1, 2, 3}; } // error
+auto func() { return {1, 2, 3}; } // Error

 Virtual functions and coroutines(since C++20) cannot use return type deduction: